gettyshima/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody : adds execution permission to owner, group and others 8-James_Bond : remove all permissions from user and group, and give all permissions to others 9-John_Doe : set user to rwx, groups to rx, and others to wx
+7-everybody : adds execution permission to owner, group and others 8-James_Bond : remove all permissions from user and group, and give all permissions to others 9-John_Doe : set user to rwx, groups to rx, and others to wx 10-mirror_permissions : sets the mode of the file to be same as olleh